Zifu

 Zifu Town (资福镇) is a town in Ningxiang City, Hunan Province, China.
 It is surrounded by Shuangfupu Town and Huitang Town on the west, Batang Town on the northeast, Dachengqiao Town on the north, and Jinshi Town on the south.
 As of the 2000 census it had a population of 38,000 and an area of 87.4 km2.

-Administrative division
+Administrative divisions

 The town is divided into one community and seven villages: